brechtm/brechtm.github.io/content/2013-10-26_introducing-rinohtype.rst

 .. contents::

 I originally planned to release RinohType into wild only after I had finished a full review, refactoring and documentation of the code.
 I also wanted to write some API documentation and a small tutorial, all in the spirit of making a good first impression.
 Turns out all this takes a huge amount of time!
 So I've decided to dump the code in its current state onto GitHub, write a blog article about it and await some valuable feedback while I resume my refactoring and documenting chore.
 If you decide to play around with the code, just bear in mind that this is just a preview release.
-Your experience might not be as smooth as I eventually planned it to be.
+Your experience might not be as smooth as it will be in the future.

-This article turned out quite long, so if you are short on time you can read only the sections that sound interesting to you.
-The first section, Motivation, consists mainly of complaints about (La)TeX, so that can safely be skipped, for example.

 Motivation
 ==========